 Age & Vision

 It is no surprise that our vision gets worse with age.
-But, for some, vision problems started young, and it was only downhill from there.
+But, for some, we started wearing glasses when young, and it was only downhill from there.

 While you may increase your magnification to help with your poor eyesight, make sure not to get extra critical when laugh lines, wrinkles, and a few crow’s feet appear.
 Wear them proudly.

 Mirrors come in all shapes and sizes, and that means they are put in all different places, too.
-Some makeup mirrors are attached to walls, while others are handheld (read my guide to handhelds) or set on your vanity.
+Some makeup mirrors are attached to walls, while others are handheld (read my guide to the top handheld mirrors) or set on your vanity.

 Pros and Cons of the Popular Magnifying Options